Francis Suarez: Political positions

 While Suarez identifies himself as a conservative Republican, he is commonly described as being a moderate or liberal Republican.
 According to a 2023 analysis published by FiveThirtyEight, Suarez's "policies remain conservative (lowering taxes and keeping them low has been a focus of his administration, for example), but he takes a slightly more moderate stance on issues like climate change and immigration."
 He has said climate change is real and he declared a climate emergency in Miami.
 However, Suarez has also criticized climate activists for being alarmist about the impacts that they expect climate change will have on Miami.

 Suarez has supported LGBT pride events.
-He supported the passage of the Florida Parental Rights in Education Act (the so-called "Don't Say Gay" law) as originally signed, which prohibited some classroom instruction on LGBT issues from kindergarten through third grade.
+However, he also supported the passage of the Florida Parental Rights in Education Act (the so-called "Don't Say Gay" law) as originally signed, which prohibited some classroom instruction on LGBT issues from kindergarten through third grade.
 However, he opposed its later expansion to all grades.
 In 2020, Suarez approved of Miami offering certification for businesses by the National LGBT Chamber of Commerce making Miami the largest city in Florida to do so.
 He also signed an LGBTQ Ordinance recognizing the contributions of LGBTQ people to the City of Miami.

 Suarez identifies as "pro-life" or anti-abortion and supported the Supreme Court's decision in Dobbs v.
 Jackson Women's Health Organization to overturn Roe v.
 Wade, the decision which had legalized abortion nationwide.
 He announced that he supports a nationwide ban on abortion after 15 weeks of pregnancy.
 However, he also supported exceptions after 15 weeks of pregnancy and called abortion a "very nuanced" issue.
 Suarez would not say whether he supported a ban on abortion after six weeks of pregnancy, saying instead, "the country is not there yet."

-During his presidential campaign, Suarez, a first generation Cuban American, criticized the idea of repealing the 14th Amendment and birthright citizenship during his presidential campaign.
+During his presidential campaign, Suarez, a first generation Cuban American, criticized the idea of repealing the 14th Amendment and birthright citizenship.
 Suarez noted that without birthright citizenship he would have lacked American citizenship.
 He also argued that refugees from Venezuela should be granted temporary protected status in the US.

+Personal life

+As of 2026, Suarez and his wife, Gloria, reside in the Coconut Grove neighborhood of Miami.
+The Suarezes have two kids, a son and a daughter.